Car Shakes When Going Over 60 MPH? Here’s Why

 car damaged axle

-Like wheel bearings, axle problems are over-exaggerated in terms of their frequency.
-For most vehicles, the axle will never be touched throughout its entire lifespan.
+Like wheel bearings, axle problems are over-exaggerated in terms of their prevalence.
+For most vehicles, the axle will never be touched throughout its complete lifespan.

-On rare occasions, the axle might become unbalanced or take damage from a pothole or something large and heavy in the road (like a rock or large branch).
+On rare occasions, the axle might become unstable or take damage from a pothole or something substantial and heavy in the road (like a rock or large branch).
 This could lead to the car shaking.

-The problem is most likely an imbalanced rear axle, particularly if your car is rear-wheel-drive.
-Although it’ll feel uncomfortable around 60 mph, you’ll probably notice it no matter how fast you’re going.
+The problem is most likely an unbalanced rear axle, particularly if your car is rear-wheel-drive.
+Although it’ll feel unpleasant around 60 mph, you’ll probably notice it no matter how fast you’re going.

 Rebalancing an axle or driveshaft could be up to $200.
 A new part altogether could be anywhere from $500 to $1,000.